Professor Marion Thain

 Research interests and PhD supervision

 Marion Thain began her career as a Junior Research Fellow at Cambridge University, and then worked in English departments at Russell Group universities in the UK as Junior Lecturer (Assistant Professor), Senior Lecturer (Associate Professor) and then Reader (Full Professor, by research), before moving to New York University as a professor of Arts and Literature in the interdisciplinary global liberal arts (Liberal Studies), and Director of Digital Humanities for NYU.
-She returned to take up the position of Professor of English in 2018.
+She returned to take up the position of Professor of English and Executive Dean of the Faculty in December 2018.

 - ‘Lyric’ poetry; poetics; visual arts; interdisciplinary aesthetics